Logan-Lin/Logan-Lin.github.io/content/projects/STTrajGen.md

 - I conceived the core idea for this project, leading the proposal writing and contributing substantially to its content.
 - I developed a representation learning approach to address label sparsity in trajectory mining, with results published in [[MMTEC]].
 - I mentored two PhD students (Tonglong Wei and Letian Gong) in our research group, collaborating on the design of methods for representation learning, imputation, and generation of human and vehicle trajectories.
+Results published in [[MM-STGED]], [[IAGCN]], and [[CACSR]].